ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 	Partial RELRO   Canary found      NX enabled    No PIE          No RPATH   No RUNPATH   pwnie

-So we're dealing with a 32-bit executable which is armed with stack-canaries and a not executable stack, however lacks ASLR.
+So we're dealing with a 32-bit executable which is armed with stack-canaries and a not executable stack, however it lacks ASLR protection.

 If we let it run we're presented with a challenge:

 	$ ./pwnie
 	So I heard ya like livin like Fibonacci.
 	Lets See.